-In June 2009, the FASB issued SFAS No. 168, The FASB Accounting Standards Codification and the Hierarchy of Generally Accepted Accounting Principles-a replacement of FASB Statement No. 162.
-This standard establishes only two levels of U.S. generally accepted accounting principles ("GAAP"), authoritative and nonauthoritative.
+In June 2009, the FASB issued ASU No. 2009-1, The FASB Accounting Standards Codification and the Hierarchy of Generally Accepted Accounting Principles-a replacement of FASB Statement No. 162 ("ASU 2009-1").
+This standard establishes only two levels of U.S. GAAP, authoritative and nonauthoritative.
 The FASB Accounting Standards Codification (the "Codification") will become the source of authoritative, nongovernmental GAAP, except for rules and interpretive releases of the SEC, which are sources of authoritative GAAP for SEC registrants.
 All other nongrandfathered, non-SEC accounting literature not included in the Codification will become nonauthoritative.
 This standard is effective for financial statements for interim or annual reporting periods ending after September 15, 2009.
-The Company will begin to use the new guidelines and numbering system prescribed by the Codification when referring to GAAP beginning in the period ended September 30, 2009.
-As the Codification was not intended to change or alter existing GAAP, it is not otherwise expected to have any impact on the Company's consolidated financial statements.
+The Company began using the new guidelines and numbering system prescribed by the Codification when referring to GAAP beginning in the period ended September 30, 2009.
+As the Codification was not intended to change or alter existing GAAP, the adoption of ASU 2009-1 had no impact on the Company's consolidated financial statements.